abajwa-hw/single-view-demo/README.md

 #### Option 2: Manual Lab

+This is a longer version of the demo available as a half day lab.
+This option includes features not available in the demo version:
+  - YARN features (queues, preemption)
+  - Hive features (transactions and sessions)
+  - security features (authorization policies and audit via Ranger)

+- Audience:
+  - For those looking for a hand on half day lab that requires CLI usage

+- Materials:
   - Lab steps for HDP 2.3 sandbox/PostGres can be found [here](https://github.com/abajwa-hw/single-view-demo/blob/master/singleview-psql-advanced-23.md)
-  - This includes security features via Ranger

 ###### Older labs